 The people are seated.
 In the Episcopal Church, all baptized persons are welcome to receive the Holy Communion regardless of age or Christian tradition.
 Anglicans believe in the "Real Presence" where, in the Bread and Wine, Christ is made "real" and "present."
 The nature of this grace is that Christ received even if one of the elements is received alone.
-During this time of pandemic out of an abundance of caution, we will only distribute the Bread in Communion.
+Communing from the common cup is optional, based on your personal judgment.
+The chalice on your left (facing the altar) will be for intinction; the chalice on the right is for those who wish to drink from the cup.
+Please refrain if you are not feeling well.
 Those who are not baptized may receive a blessing; please join in the movement to the altar and cross your arms over your heart; this will alert the Celebrant of your desire to receive a blessing.